Updated on April 28th, 2025

 For high school students looking to get a jump start on their college journey, dual enrollment could be an attractive option.
-But what is dual enrollment, and is it something all high school students can access?
+But what is dual enrollment, and is it something all high school students can access, given that it can be academically challenging?

 While dual enrollment can significantly reduce students’ college costs, scholarships are also helpful to ensure college is affordable.
 If your student wants to reduce their out-of-pocket costs (and even graduate debt-free) by securing scholarships, sign up for our free college scholarship webinar!
 Take a quick trip over to http://thescholarshipsystem.com/freewebinar to reserve a spot today.